jrgrant/hass_ids_hyyp/README.md

 - Added `sensor.[site_name]_ids_poll_interval` which shows the current poll time to IDS in seconds.
 (Useful for GSM users to confirm settings)

 - Added a "Refresh" button `button.[site_name]_refresh_button` which queues an immediate refresh from the IDS servers.
-    *(Creating an automation which pushes the refresh button when a push notification is received can be combined with GSM Module low data mode for up to date info.)*
+    *(Creating an automation which pushes the refresh button when a push notification is received can be combined with GSM Module low data mode for up to date info while keeping polling to a minimum.)*

 - Cleanup of readme and HACS configuration files.